leadedge/MagicNDI/README.md

 11.11.19\
 o Update with ofxNDI for NDI 4.0\
 o Version 1.009
+27.10.20\
+o Update for Magic MDK 2.3 and NDI 4.5\
+o Version 1.012

 ## Setup

 1. MagicNDIsender and MagicNDIreceiver project files are for Visual Studio 2017 for Windows.
 Before opening the solution files, the following files must be added to both projects.
 2. The modules use the Magic Music Visuals Module Development Kit (MDK)
-    - [Visit the MDK download page](https://magicmusicvisuals.com/developers) and download "Magic MDK v2.2" and save to a convenient folder.
+    - [Visit the MDK download page](https://magicmusicvisuals.com/developers) and download "Magic MDK v2.3" and save to a convenient folder.
     - Extract the single file "MagicModule.h"
     - Copy MagicModule.h to both project folders containing either MagicNDIsender.cpp or MagicNDIreceiver.cpp.
 3. The projects use files from the Openframeworks addon "ofxNDI" which is separately maintained.